Barry White: Legacy

 On September 20, 2004, White was posthumously inducted into the Dance Music Hall of Fame at a ceremony held in New York.
 On September 12, 2013, which would have been White's 69th birthday, he was posthumously awarded the 2,506th star on the Hollywood Walk of Fame at 6914 Hollywood Boulevard in the category of recording.
 The show Counting Cars paid tribute to White by restoring the last car he owned for his widow, Glodean.

 In an obituary referring to White by his nickname, "The Walrus of Love", the BBC recalled "the rich timbres of one of the most distinctive soul voices of his generation, about which it was once said: 'If chocolate fudge cake could sing, it would sound like Barry White.'"

+In 2023, Rolling Stone ranked White at number 56 on its list of the 200 Greatest Singers of All Time.

 Awards and nominations

-White was nominated for 11 Grammy Awards; winning two for Staying Power at the 42nd Annual Grammy Awards in 2000.
+White was nominated for 11 Grammy Awards, winning two for Staying Power at the 42nd Annual Grammy Awards in 2000.